wix-incubator/repluggable/README.md

        public: true
    }
    ```
    Note that `public: true` is required if you plan to export your API outside of your package.
-The key must be declared in the same file with the interface.
+The key must be declared in the same `.ts` file with the interface.

 1. Implement your API.
 For example:
    ```JavaScript